onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

    - user should see `Unsupported browser` message
    - user should see `Restart the process on the latest version of Safari/Chrome` message
    - user should NOT be able to complete the cross-device flow successfully.

+### 38. Cross Device for ANSSI Document Liveness

+(on private mode of: Chrome, Firefox, Safari, IE11 and Microsoft Edge browsers)

+There are new journeys to explore, once at the ‘Choose document’ screen, they are the following:

+- Residence permit (this will invoke the Card Flow)
+- Passport (Any country will invoke this)
+- Identity Card > choose Italy from country list (we will test Paper Identity Card in this flow)
+- Drivers’ License > choose France from country list (we will test Paper Drivers’ License in this flow)

+1. Open the landing page with the additional GET parameters (language and docVideo) `?language=en_US&docVideo=true`
+2. Choose one of the documents mentioned above (Residence permit (any country), Passport (any country), Identity Card (Italy) or Drivers License (France)
+3. Choose to continue on your phone by clicking on ‘Get secure Link’
+4. Choose to get the link via SMS, QR Code or Copy (you can use the steps in '4a.Cross-device with copied link' as a reference)
+5. Open the provided cross device URL in your mobile browser.

+Specific for Passport:

+- There is only a single step, you will only be requested to scan the front side / single side
+- The flash should not come on during the process
+- You will be shown a progress bar during the scan (after pressing ‘Next Step’)
+- You should not see any messages mentioning 'Step x of y'

+Specific for Residence Permit, Drivers License:

+- These will have a 2 Step process and the messaging should reflect this
+- You should see messages mentioning 'Step x of y'
+- The flash should not come on
+- You should not see a progress bar

+Specific for Identity Card and Drivers License (As above, plus…):

+- You should see a 'options tile’ that appears at the start of the journey asking you if you have a Plastic card or Paper document.

+Common for all document types…

+- After pressing 'start recording' capture your document within the frame
+- Upon successful completion you will be taken to a 'success' screen with the heading of ‘That’s all we need to start verifying your identity’
+- From here you will be able to the following…
+  - Upload your video
+  - Preview your video (from here you can also choose to Upload or Retake)
+  - Go back by pressing the 'Back' arrow in the toolbar.

+Things to check for across all document types:

+- The messaging / hints on each type of journey make sense to that journey, i.e. you should not see Passport related messages when testing Driving License, etc
+- You should see 'Step x of y' messages where appropriate (you should NOT see this for Passport flows)

+- Try to capture the documents outside of the frame
+- Try to exceed the timeout for recording the video (this is currently set to 30 seconds), an appropriate message is seen.
+- Try to leave the flow mid way, letting your device lock and then unlock, does the app remember its state and continue as expected
+- Check the toolbar headings
+- Check the general messaging
+- Check that the overlays used make sense
+- Try pressing the buttons when they are ‘disabled’

+Things that would be nice to try and capture:

+- Memory used...is there significant memory usage when taking video?
+- Data used...is there excessive data being used when taking video?
+- If you are constantly retaking the video, does the app still perform? (will it crash?)
+- What happens if/when your data/Wi-Fi fails during uploading a video?
+- What happens when you try to rotate the device during the flows?

+Known Issues:

+- On Android, after completing the flow and attempting to play the video for the very first time, you’re unable to use the controls as expected.
+After it is played for the first time, the controls are then usable.
+This is because we don't know the duration precisely until the video was loaded for the first time.

 ## Non-functional